-9.9% of your grade will be based on this.
-Therefore, register Aktive and access homework is required!
+9.9% of your grade will be based on homework.
+Therefore, register Mastering Chemistry through our Canvas and access homework is required!
 Homework due dates are suggested on the last page of schedule.
-But I have already postponed homework to the exam dates (all around 11:30 AM to exam dates.)
+But I have already postponed homework to the exam dates (all around 5 PM to exam dates.)
 So due dates will NOT be postponed again.
 Please check the deadlines for each chapter online.
 Late homework will get 15% deduction each day automatically on Canvas.

-• Please do homework as soon as we cover the materials in class.

-• Please also go over all examples in each chapter.

-• Keep in mind that if you do not work the problems or just copy the answers from the back pages of your text, it is difficult for a student to be successful in the course and exams.
+- Please do homework as soon as we cover the materials in class. - Please also go over all examples in each chapter. - Keep in mind that if you do not work the problems or just copy the answers from the back pages of your text, it is difficult for a student to be successful in the course and exams.